gerbenoostra/bdr-infra-stack/native-osx/readme.md

+# Setting up dev machine

+To install all your packages, just run:

+     ./install_ansible.sh
+     ./provision.sh

+The provision script will run ansible to provision your local dev machine.
+This includes steps to upgrade packages (like brew, anaconda).
+To skip the updates, just run:

+     ./provision --skip-tags "notification"

+For most roles there is a corresponding tag.
+For example:

+    ./provision --tags "anaconda"

 # Setting up your python environment with spark

 First install ansible, using which we install all our tools like conda, and spark binaries.

-     ./install_ansible.sh
-     ./provision.sh

 Using conda, create your project environments, like for example:

      conda env create -f environment.yml